-“High-stakes” tests have generated much controversy.
+High stakes tests are still controversial.
 Proponents believe they propel schools to focus on getting all students to achieve and create a “no excuses” environment.
-Opponents counter that it’s not fair that a single test determine whether a student is promoted, and that such tests lead to narrowing what is taught in school.
+Opponents counter that it’s not fair that a single test determine whether a student is promoted or allowed to graduate, and that such tests lead educators to narrow what is taught in school.

 What Should I Do If I’m Concerned About My School’s Test Scores?